-In partnership with the Royal Conservatory of Music’s Glenn Gould School and the University of Toronto Faculty of Music, a wide range of singers and instrumentalists present free 45-minute noon hour concerts every Thursday from September 21 to November 30, 2023, and February 1 to May 30, 2024.
-Canada’s largest pipe organ is also featured prominently, appearing as a solo or accompanying instrument in over half of the concerts.
+In partnership with the Royal Conservatory of Music’s Glenn Gould School and the University of Toronto Faculty of Music, a wide range of singers and instrumentalists present free 45-minute noon hour concerts every Thursday until the end of June.
+Met's pipe organ is also featured prominently, appearing as a solo or accompanying instrument in over half of the concerts.
 Freewill donations support the ongoing musical ministry of Metropolitan United Church, and allow us to maintain our landmark heritage musical instruments and building.

 YouTube Channel Make A Donation